One cockpit.

 What's inside

-Three surfaces.
+Four surfaces.
 One workflow.

 Every surface earns its place, either by saving your team time or by giving the agents the context they need to ship the next one.